apnadkarni/blt/doc/treeview.rst

   **-hideroot** *boolean*
     If *boolean* is true, it indicates that no entry for the root node should be displayed.
-The default is "no".
+The default is "0".

   **-highlightbackground**  *colorName*
     Specifies the normal color of the traversal highlight region when the